Best Ivy League Schools for Finance

 Cornell University

-Cornell University is ranked #17 on Best National Universities by U.S. News.
-Its student-faculty ratio is 9:1, and tuition is $63,200.
+Cornell University is tied with Columbia as the #12 university in the United States.
+Its student-faculty ratio is 9:1, and tuition is $66,014.

 Cornell offers an economics major with opportunities for honors study, independent study, and undergraduate research.
 The Economics Tutoring Center offers peer tutoring in specific areas of the economics degree stream.
 This is also an employment opportunity for students, as it’s staffed by undergraduate students.